Hazy shade of summer in B.C. as smoke from U.S. wildfires creeps north | CBC News

-Smoke from raging wildfires in Washington state lingered over British Columbia on Tuesday, turning clear blue skies into a murky, orange-coloured haze.
+Environment Canada has issued air quality advisories for most of southern British Columbia, including Metro Vancouver, as smoke from raging wildfires in Washington state drifted north Tuesday, turning clear blue skies into a murky, orange-coloured haze.

+Air quality in the Central Okanagan in the province's Interior is off the charts and the health risk is rated as "very high."

 A high-pressure weather system pulled the smog from Washington into B.C. during the windy Labour Day Monday.
 The pressure is expected to hold on Tuesday, keeping the smoke in place over the southern half of the province.